Indianapolis data centers, explained

 Decatur Township

-The city hearing examiner will discuss Sabey Data Centers’ proposal Feb.
+The city’s hearing examiner approved Sabey Data Centers’ proposal Feb.
 26.

 Martindale Brightwood

-The Metropolitan Development Commission will hear Metroblocks’ rezoning petition March 4.
+The Metropolitan Development Commission vote on Metroblocks’ rezoning petition April 1.

 Martindale Brightwood data center recommended for approval